MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-1.8.0/context-persistence.md

 Context information and tokens are stored in the `$env:USERPROFILE\.Azure` directory on Windows, and on `$HOME/.Azure` on other platforms.
-Sensitive information such as subscription IDs and tenant IDs may still be exposed in this directory, through logs or unencrypted session information.
-To learn how to clear stored information, see the
-[Remove contexts and credentials](#remove-contexts-and-credentials) section.
+Sensitive information such as subscription IDs and tenant IDs may still be exposed in stored information, through logs or saved contexts.
+To learn how to clear stored information, see the [Remove contexts and credentials](#remove-contexts-and-credentials) section.

 ## Remove contexts and credentials